Assessing 2nd-rank mortgage investments

 How to assess risk?

-This €600,000 loan would add an additional 12% to the value of the loan and increase the total LTV to 72%.
+This €600,000 loan would add 12% to the value of the loan and increase the total LTV to 72%.
 However, this figure should not be worrying at first glance, as it represents a small percentage of the total loan value and the second loan is usually short-term.
-When assessing the borrower's ability to fulfil the obligations of the second loan, it is worth paying attention to the purpose of the loan.
-Real estate development loans, especially in the early stages such as land developments, are riskier and should be analysed looking at existing sales and reservations.
+When assessing the borrower's ability to fulfill the obligations of the second loan, it is worth paying attention to the purpose of the loan.
+Real estate development loans, especially in the early stages such as land developments, are riskier and should be analyzed looking at existing sales and reservations.

 Existing tenants = lower risk